dscobol/dsc-gnu-DB2/README.md

 ## Inter-Sample directory

-This is a series of programs that will insert, update, and delete records from the Sample database.
+This is a series that will:
+- Create a new Table in the Sample database
+- Then insert, update, and delete rows using that new Table

-See the README for more information including instructions to restore the database to it's original state.
+See the README for more information.